Home

 Krazy Glue

 This crazy invention bonded with anything it contacted.
-Harry Coover invented a glue while working for Eastman Kodak.
+Harry Coover accidentally invented a glue while working for Eastman Kodak.

 He was experimenting with various adhesives to make plastic lenses for rifle sights.